virtuoushub/minecrift/README.md

 - Use the MCP environment in /mcpxxx to modify, test, and recompile.
 If you use the built-in eclipse workspace, you'll need to add the JRift, SixenseJava and JMumble jars, located in the jars/libraries/ directory.
-JRift is in de/fruitfly/ovr and SixenseJava is in com/sixense.
+JRift is in de/fruitfly/ovr, JMumble is in net/aib42/mumblelink and SixenseJava is in com/sixense.

 To run Minecrift in your dev env you will need to: